 We were so excited when Sky-Vue opened here in Tyler.
 We surprised the kids by loading lawn chairs and quilts in the back of the trucks and taking them out for a double feature.
 Even with all the parked cars, there was an expanse of open field just perfect for tossing a football or frisbee during intermission.

 VISIT THE MUSEUM

 Summer is a great time to check out the museums in your hometown.
 Art museums, science museums, children’s museums, historical museums.
 Check your city’s online directory to see what’s available.
 Many offer free admission on certain days of the month, so call first and find out.
 Additionally, if you buy a family membership at one, you often get reciprocal benefits at others all across the country, which is especially nice if you do much traveling.
-In addition to all the museums listed in the link above, Tyler has Brookshire’s Wildlife Museum, where admission is always free, so put that one on your calendar, as well.

 Get involved in a service project this summer by volunteering at a local food pantry or soup kitchen.
 Even if you can’t work, you can donate non-perishables.
 Bring your children with you when you drop them off.
 We donate to PATH, but you can google “food pantries” with the name of your town to find something closer to home.

 VISIT A NURSING HOME